Dr Nelya Koteyko

 I have held research fellowships, scholarships and joint grants from the Economic and Social Research Council, German Academic Exchange Service, the Swedish Institute, the Centre for International Mobility in Finland, the Open Society Institute and the Institute for Advanced Studies in the Humanities at the University of Edinburgh.

-- Climate change communication (**NEW EVENT** on CCC and the Internet)
+- Climate change communication (**NEW EVENT** and CFP on CCC and the Internet)

 - Public discourses on infectious diseases

 - Internet research methods

 - Mixed methods in social research

 My primary interest lies in the interdisciplinary field of language and politics, and my PhD and early post-postdoctoral research focused on developing theory and methodology for a corpus-assisted analysis of media discourse and political speeches.

 My current research continues to draw on methods of corpus linguistics and discourse analysis to study linguistic framing of popular and policy responses to developments in science, technology and medicine.